Understanding Financial Aid

 - Select “King's College, Wilkes-Barre, PA”

-- Payment plans may be set up for fall and spring semester.
+- Payment plans may be set up for fall and spring semester

-To read more about Nelnet payment plans, please visit nelnet.com.
 For additional questions or help setting up your payment plan, please contact our Business Office at businessofficestaff@kings.edu.